Host a Sustainable Event

 Transportation accounts for 21% of global carbon emissions and is the largest emitting sector in many developed countries1.
 Planning for sustainable events must therefore start even before delegates reach tradeshow floors and meeting venues.

 Resource efficiency and conservation principles are at work throughout Singapore’s Changi Airport5.
 During the day, natural light fills the buildings with the self-adjustable skylights and reflector panels on the roof, while jet diffusers strategically placed around the departure halls help distribute cool air near occupied zones.
-In recognition of these sustainable design elements and more, all Changi Airport terminals have been certified with Singapore’s Building and Construction Authority (BCA) Green Mark (Gold)6 and above.
+The Changi Airport Group has also committed to Zero Carbon Growth until 2030, with absolute emissions to be capped at 2018 levels even as their business grows.

 Upon leaving the airport, delegates can easily make it to venues and other meetings by utilising Singapore’s reliable and interconnected public transport system.
-Event planners can make travel via public transport even more seamless by providing NETS FlashPay Cards customised with event branding.
-These cards for digital payments can be purchased in bulk through the Singapore MICE Advantage Programme and used for up to seven years.
+Event planners can make travel via public transport even more seamless and encourage greener travel by providing transport cards to delegates.
+Through the Singapore MICE Advantage Programme (SMAP), eligible organisers can purchase discounted EZ-Link cards, which can be used on all public buses and trains.

-Point-to-point transportation in Singapore is also eco-friendly with ride hailing service Grab enabling passengers to make contributions to solarisation projects when booking rides7.
-For those that require private transport, car-sharing services are widely available throughout the island with providers such as GetGo, BlueSG and Car Club8.
+Point-to-point transportation in Singapore is also eco-friendly with ride hailing service Grab enabling passengers to make contributions to solarisation projects when booking rides6.
+For those that require private transport, car-sharing services are widely available throughout the island with providers such as GetGo, BlueSG and Car Club7.

 Consider energy consumption and efficiency

-According to the 2021 edition of the Singapore Green Building Masterplan, 80% of Singapore's buildings will be certified green by 203010.
-Yet, even today, event planners are already spoilt for choice when choosing among green venues in Singapore, many of which have a focus on energy efficiency.
+According to the 2021 edition of the Singapore Green Building Masterplan, 80% of Singapore's buildings will be certified green by 20309.
+Event planners are spoilt for choice when with it comes to choosing green MICE venues in Singapore as many have eco-friendly features, allowing businesses to host sustainable events with ease.

 Introduce sustainable catering and minimise food waste